VirgilSecurity/virgil-e3kit-x/README.md

 ```

 ## Double Ratchet Channel
-In this section, you'll find out how to create and manage secure chat sessions between two users using the Double Ratchet algorithm so that each message is separately encrypted.
+In this section, you'll find out how to create and manage secure channel sessions between two users using the Double Ratchet algorithm so that each message is separately encrypted.

 **Double Ratchet** is a session key management algorithm that provides extra secure end-to-end encryption for messaging between two users or endpoints.
 The Double Ratchet algorithm provides perfect forward secrecy and post-compromise security by generating unique session keys for each new message.
 Even if the communication is somehow compromised, a potential attacker will only be able to access the most recent message, and soon as a new message is sent by one of the two users, the attacker will be locked out again.